johnwcchau/libretto/libretto/plugin/README.md

   example plugin for demonstration and documentation purpose

 ## Installing new plugins
-Simply copy new plugins into this directory and restart Libertto
+Simply copy new plugins into this directory and restart libretto
 ### Disabling plugin
 Create a section named with fqdn of the plugin and set disabled to yes, e.g.
 ```ini